-In addition to the actions noted above, on April 21, 2020, the Company entered into an unsecured promissory note, dated April 17, 2020 ("the PPP Loan"), with Heritage Bank, a California state chartered bank ("Heritage Bank") for a 913,063 loan under the Paycheck Protection Program ("PPP").
-In January 2021, the Company applied for forgiveness of the amount due on the PPP Loan.
-On February 16, 2021, the outstanding principal and interest accrued on the PPP Loan was fully forgiven.
-See Note G - Debt in the Notes to the Consolidated Financial Statements under Item 15 of Part IV of this Annual Report on Form 10-K for a summary of the terms of the PPP Loan.
+In addition to the actions noted above, on April 21, 2020, the Company entered into an unsecured promissory note, dated April 17, 2020 ("the First PPP Loan"), with Heritage Bank, a California state chartered bank ("Heritage Bank") for a \$913,063 loan under the Paycheck Protection Program ("PPP").
+In January 2021, the Company applied for forgiveness of the amount due on the First PPP Loan.
+On February 16, 2021, the outstanding principal and interest accrued on the First PPP Loan was fully forgiven.